sanchi231/PeaceOut/README.md

 # Peace Out ☮️🧠

-This is a webapp which is designed on the theme of Mental Awareness.
+This is a webapp which is designed on the theme of Mental Health Awareness.

 ## Inspiration